ClaudeFrati/VSCodeCppcheck/README.md

 # VSCode Cppcheck

-## Overview

 VSCode Cppcheck is a Visual Studio Code extension that integrates the Cppcheck static analysis tool into VSCode.
 This extension enables developers to run Cppcheck directly within VSCode, allowing for a seamless and integrated coding experience.

 ## Features

-- Run Cppcheck: Easily initiate Cppcheck analyses directly from VSCode.
+- **Run Cppcheck**: Easily initiate Cppcheck analyses directly from VSCode.
+Either through the command `cppcheck.run` or through the `C++ Language Status Item` (visible when a C/C++ file is currently active).
+- **Run On Save**: Optionally, run Cppcheck when a C/C++ file is saved.
+    - For performance, it is strongly recommended to specify `config:cppcheck.buildDir` (or specify `<cppcheck-build-dir>` in `*.cppcheck` project file).
-- Visualize Errors: View and navigate through errors detected by Cppcheck.
+- **Visualize Errors**: View and navigate through errors detected by Cppcheck via the builtin `Problems` panel.
-- Link Errors to Source: Directly jump to the exact location of detected errors within your code.
+- **Link Errors to Source**: Directly jump to the exact location of detected errors within your code.
+Any additional locations provided by Cppcheck are also included with each error.
+- **View Output**: View the output of the Cppcheck command in the `Cppcheck` output channel in the `Output` panel.
+This is useful for monitoring long executions and diagnosing configuration issues.

 ## Installation